Ralph Millard

-David Ralph Millard, Jr. (June 4, 1919 – June 19, 2011) was a plastic surgeon who developed several techniques used in cleft lip and palate surgeries.
+David Ralph Millard, Jr. (June 4, 1919 – June 19, 2011) was an American plastic surgeon who developed several techniques used in cleft lip and cleft palate surgeries.
 He also popularized the double eyelid surgery or "Asian blepharoplasty" to "deorientalize" patients' faces while stationed in South Korea during the Korean War.
-He was chief of the Division of Plastic Surgery at University of Miami's Miller School of Medicine for 28 years, and maintained a private practice in Miami.
+He was chief of the Division of Plastic Surgery at Miller School of Medicine of the University of Miami for 28 years, and maintained a private practice in Miami.

 Early life

 Millard was born at Barnes Hospital, St. Louis, Missouri.
 He attended the Asheville School in Asheville, North Carolina.
-He played football at Yale, studied medicine at Harvard Medical School in 1944 and interned in pediatric surgery at Boston Children's Hospital.
-A U.S. Navy veteran, he served stateside in World War II but in Korea during the Korean War, where he became interested in local children with cleft lips.
+He went on to Yale University, where he was on the football and boxing teams.
+After graduating from Yale in 1941, he went on to graduate from Harvard Medical School in 1944.
+Then he interned in pediatric surgery at Boston Children's Hospital.

+A United States Navy veteran, he served stateside in World War II but in Korea during the Korean War, where he became interested in local children with cleft lips.
+After decommissioning from the Navy, he spent a year as a surgical resident at Vanderbilt University.

 The Millard repair procedure

 The rotation-advancement procedure for cleft lip repair, also known as the Millard repair, is designed to create a softer, more natural-looking lip.
 Surgery performed prior to the Millard procedure involved pulling both sides of the cleft lip together resulting in a tightly closed upper lip.
 The Millard procedure rotates the tissue and creates a Z-shaped scar instead.
 The "Z" shape gives the tissue more elasticity, resulting in greater flexibility and restoration of the Cupid's bow.